Campus & Community - Health

-Drexel Partnership Helps Deliver Fresh Produce to the West Philadelphia Community
+Drexel and Partners Bring Fresh Produce to West Philadelphia Community

 Recently the Fresh Food Hub, a non-profit food truck that serves low-income customers with produce to promote healthy eating, made its debut in West Philadelphia.
 Beginning as a pushcart market that appeared only once a week, the truck has expanded to provide a wide variety of produce and grocery items to the West Philadelphia community.

 The Fresh Food Hub is the result of a partnership between Preston's Paradise, Greensgrow Farms, the People's Emergency Center and Drexel University.
 Together they strive to make the Fresh Food hub a central part of building a healthier community in West Philadelphia.

 The goals of the Fresh Food Hub parallel that of Drexel’s neighborhood initiative; first by helping to provide West Philadelphia families and residents with greater access to health and wellness resources and second by becoming a part of the revitalization of the Lancaster Avenue retail corridor.

 Drexel’s role in the Fresh Food Hub project involves working to steer students, faculty and professional staff to shop at the truck as well as working on opportunities for students to get involved with civic engagement activities.
 There are currently two Drexel students involved in the project, Rhianna Cenci, a nutrition major in Drexel’s College of Nursing and Health Professions, and Nicole Koedyker, a business major in Drexel’s LeBow College of Business.